 Witch, don’t take it personally

 A boundary is a person stating what they need and what they stand for, not a rejection of you.
 Being on the receiving end of boundary setting can be quite triggering, especially if you feel disappointed.
-But, when you honor other’s boundaries, you pave the way to having your own honored in return.
+But, when you honor other’s boundaries, you pave the way to having your own honor in return.

 I’m lucky enough to have a bunch of people in my life who have also worked hard on boundaries.
 I love them because they don’t take my boundaries personally.
 They know that I’m not saying no to them, but yes to myself.
 It’s a relief to be back out of something at the last minute because I feel sick or run down guilt-free with these people.